homecoded/sucodo/README.md

 USABILITY FEEDBACK:

+* add [i] at some parts to explain what these parts mean
+	* Words per test group
+	* Explain colors
 * add an edit-text-button to text analyzer
 * increase size of "Inspect"-link and add a magnifying-glass icon
 * move explanation text in analyzer to top of text field